The Supreme Court adopts first-ever code of ethics

 "The absence of a Code, however, has led in recent years to the misunderstanding that the Justices of this Court, unlike all other jurists in this country, regard themselves as unrestricted by any ethics rules," they wrote.
 "To dispel this misunderstanding, we are issuing this Code, which largely represents a codification of principles that we have long regarded as governing our conduct."

 Public trust in the court has fallen amid revelations that Justice Clarence Thomas received gifts and travel from Harlan Crow, a Republican donor.
-Others, including Justice Samuel Alito, have also been criticized.
+Justice Samuel Alito has also been criticizedfor failing to disclose a fishing tripwith Paul Singer, a big Republican donor with cases before the Supreme Court.

+In recent weeks, Justices Amy Coney Barrett and Elena Kagan publicly supported calls for an ethics code.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.